 B.4 Violence Against Women Act (VAWA) Goals.
 Provide a statement of the PHA’s goals, activities objectives, policies, or programs that will enable the PHA to serve the needs of child and adult victims of domestic violence, dating violence, sexual assault, or stalking.
 (24 CFR §903.6(a)(3))

+B.5 Significant Amendment or Modification.
+Provide a statement on the criteria used for determining a significant amendment or

+modification to the 5-Year Plan.

-B.5 Public and Resident Advisory Board (RAB) comments.
+B.6 Resident Advisory Board (RAB) comments.

 Did the public or RAB provide comments?